MassimoMiglionico/INFOM124-Software-verification-and-validation/TP3/README.md

   -Pcoverage
 ```

-10. To start analyse a Java Maven project with SonarQube, go to the root of the project and execute the terminal command above.
+11. To start analyse a Java Maven project with SonarQube, go to the root of the project (not the directory of the course!!) and execute the terminal command above.
 This will run the Maven project and link it to SonarQube analysis.
 > **NOTE:** each time you modify the code, you will need to rerun this command to make the changes effective.
-11. Go to `http://localhost:9000` and enjoy!
+12. Go to `http://localhost:9000` and enjoy!

 ### SonarLint plugin on Intellij (optional)